6min read

 Special Guardianship - Special Guardianship is a formal court order that was introduced on 30 December 2005 which allows parental control over a child by individuals other than the parent.
 This could be a grandparent, close relative or even a family friend.

 If you are a grandparent or relative caring for a child, you may wish to consider making an application for a legal order to formalise the agreement so you have the right to be involved in their upbringing and have the right to make decisions.
 It is important to seek legal advice about this before making any applications.
-Grandparents Plus have an informative factsheet that can give you more information.
+Kinship Care have lots of information that can help.

 How should I deal with the children?